philpagel/ET44.py/README.md

 ### Autorange on/off

 The device does not support manual range setting.
-However, you can turn off auto range using the `autoange` method:
+However, you can turn off auto range using the `autoange` property:

     # turn odd auto range
     lcr.autorange = "off"